CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/is-text/is-text-empty-block.md

 ---
-title: "Is Empty"
+title: "Is Text Empty"
-linkTitle: "Is Empty"
+linkTitle: "Is Text Empty"
 description: "Checks if text is empty (i.e. `\"\"`)."
 ---